Rental Real Estate Software

 With these columns, and the depreciation manual override column, you can input data to accurately reflect any Real World scenario when it comes to both basis and depreciation.

 • You can also manually override rental income in every year for maximum control and accuracy.
-So if you are inputting a property you've had for years, you can use the actual past numbers in your records.
+So if you are inputting a property you've owned for years, then you can use the actual past numbers in your records.

 • The real estate calculator also accounts for an average vacancy and new tenant incentive rate (so you can account for this lowering estimated rental income).